Marius-cpu/fLib/README.md

 	Download fLib's source code and compile it
 - Export the code to a JAR file*
 - Include the JAR file into your program after you added it to your classpath
+- **This is done because not many people trust the executable JAR so you can check the code before-hand and compile it safely

 # Examples
 ```